-- (e) The Company has not made any investment in or given any new loan or advances to any of its associates during the year and hence, reporting under clause (ix)(e) of the Order is not applicable.
-The Company does not have any subsidiaries or joint ventures. - (f) The Company has not raised any loans during the year and hence reporting on clause (ix)(f) of the Order is not applicable. - (x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x) (a) of the Order is not applicable. - (b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) and hence reporting under clause (x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - (c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year. - (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - b) We have considered, the internal audit reports issued to the Company during the year and covering the period up to December 2021 and the draft of the internal audit reports where issued after the balance sheet date covering the period April to December 2021 for the period under audit. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or directors of it's holding company, associate company or persons connected with such directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence reporting under clause (xvi)(a), (b), (c) of the Order is not applicable. - The Group does not have any Core Investment Company (CIC) as part of the Group as per the definition of Group contained in the Core Investment Companies (Reserve Bank) Directions, 2016 and hence the reporting under clause (xvi)(d) of the Order is not applicable.
+- (f) The Company has not raised any loans during the year and hence reporting on clause (ix)(f) of the Order is not applicable. - (x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause (x) (a) of the Order is not applicable.

+(b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) and hence reporting under clause (x)(b) of the Order is not applicable to the Company.

+(xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year.

+(b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report.

+(c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year.

+- (xii) The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - (xiii)In our opinion and according to the information and explanations given to us, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv)a.
+In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business.

+b.
+We have considered, the internal audit reports issued to the Company during the year covering the period April to September 2022.

+- (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with its director and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xv) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+Hence reporting under clause (xvi)(a), (b), (c) and (d) of the Order is not applicable.

+As represented by the Management, the Group does not have any Core Investment Company (CIC) as part of the group as per the definition of group contained in the Core Investments Companies (Reserve Bank) Directions, 2016 and hence the reporting under the clause (xvi)(d) of the order is not applicable.